vorpalnet/blade/services/proxy-router/README.md

 The 'to-user' selector will look at the value of the 'To' header, parse it into groupings and use the 2nd grouping which represents the 'user' part of the SIP address to define the map key.

-The 'remote-ip' selector look at the "SipServletRequest.getRemoteAddress()" value and use the first and only grouping to define the map key (which is the IP address).
+The 'origin-ip' selector look at the "SipServletRequest.getRemoteAddress()" value and use the first and only grouping to define the map key (which is the IP address).

 ## Example Map